ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-connect.md

 ---
-title: Run queries on FBSQL
+title: Connect to FBSQL
 layout: default
 parent: CLI SQL tool
 grand_parent: Tools
-nav_order: 1
+nav_order: 2
 ---
 # How do connect to FBSQL?